danomatika/ofxAppUtils/README.md

 For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see the file, "LICENSE.txt," in this distribution.

-See Documentation on [Github](https://github.com/danomatika/ofxAppUtils) and the [OpenFrameworks Forum post](https://forum.openframeworks.cc/t/ofxapputils/5995).
+See Documentation on [Github](https://github.com/danomatika/ofxAppUtils) and the [openFrameworks Forum post](https://forum.openframeworks.cc/t/ofxapputils/5995).

-OpenFrameworks is a cross platform open source toolkit for creative coding in C++.
+openFrameworks is a cross platform open source toolkit for creative coding in C++.

 [http://www.openframeworks.cc/](http://www.openframeworks.cc/)